About iOS Simulator

 To learn the basics of developing iOS apps, see Start Developing iOS Apps Today.

-To learn more about how you can customize your development experience within Xcode, see Xcode User Guide.
+To learn more about how you can customize your development experience within Xcode, see Xcode Overview.

-To learn about the process of testing your app on a device, submitting it to the App Store, and distributing it, see App Distribution Guide.
+To learn about the process of testing your app on a device, submitting it to the App Store, and distributing it, see App Distribution Quick Start.